 Each time you meditate you have the possibility of completely changing your life.
-If you meditate with your whole heart and your whole soul, you will become light itself.
+If you meditate with your whole heart and your whole soul, you will eventually become aware that you are light itself.

-Rama - Dr. Frederick Lenz recorded dozens of talks on meditation practices available for free download from this site (see suggestions below).
-A collection of talks on meditation by Dr. Lenz in book form, How to Meditate, provides a full range of meditation techniques, knowledge and wisdom to deepen meditation practice and understand meditation's essential role in daily life.
+Rama - Dr. Frederick Lenz - recorded dozens of talks on meditation practices available for free download from this site.
+A collection of talks on meditation by Dr. Lenz in book form, How to Meditate, provides a full range of meditation techniques, knowledge and wisdom to deepen your meditation practice and help you to understand meditation's role in daily life.

 These tips will help you get started.